 Bioseb’s Grip Strength Test for mice and rats is simple to operate : the grip strength meter is positioned horizontally and the subjects are held by the tail and lowered towards the apparatus.
 The animals (rat or mouse) are allowed to grab the metal grid or triangular pull bar and are then pulled backwards in the horizontal plane.
 The force applied to the grid or to the bar just before it loses grip is recorded as the peak tension.

 The measurement is accomplished using a highly accurate sensor (same sensor for rats and mice) and an electronic device offering a sampling rate of 1000 Hz.
 This ensures that the maximum force is perfectly captured and displayed, even for short and low force peaks - this is especially useful when grip testing mice.

 Measurements can be recorded and displayed in grams, newtons, or lbs.
 The unit is directly selected on the keyboard.
-Data output is available through a RS232 port, a printer, or a graphic recorder.
+Data output is available through a RS232 port or a graphic recorder.
 Individual measurements (up to 100) are stored in an internal memory, and can be downloaded after the experiment.